 in a medium bowl, whisk together flour, baking powder, and salt, and set aside.

 in a large bowl, whisk together oil and sugar. whisk in the eggs, one at a time, and then the vanilla.

 whisk the dry ingredients into the wet ingredients, and then fold in the sprinkles.

-line a baking sheet with parchment, divide dough into two equal parts, and then form long rectangles, about 4 inches wide. leave a few good inches in between the rectangles because they will spread in the oven. sprinkle the tops with a few pinches of sea salt and pearl sugar or sanding sugar and then bake for 25 minutes.
+line a baking sheet with parchment, divide dough into two equal parts, and then form long rectangles, about 4 inches wide. leave a few good inches in between the rectangles because they will spread in the oven. sprinkle the tops with a few pinches of sea salt and sanding sugar (or regular sugar) and then bake for 25 minutes.

 remove from the oven and reduce heat to 250. use a serrated knife to cut the rectangles into 1-inch pieces and place them on their sides. bake at 250 for 20 more minutes, or until desired crispiness.